ben-xo/sslscrobbler/README.txt

   The first time you specify this option, it will ask you to authorize the app to your Twitter account.
 The authorization information is stored in a file called <session>-twitter.txt

+  NOTE: you can include -T multiple times and tweet to multiple accounts.

 2. HOW IT WORKS
 =================